COVID: SC warns against silencing people raising grievances on internet | Law-Order

 The court also said the government must consider National Immunisation Programme for various vaccines and must think of providing free of cost vaccination to all citizens.

-It said the healthcare sector has come to a breakpoint and retired doctors or officials could be re-employed in this crisis.
+It said the healthcare sector has come to a breaking point and retired doctors or officials could be re-employed in this crisis.

 The top court also said that private vaccine manufacturers cannot be allowed to decide which state should get how much.